kdabug/seq-exp-react-royals-lab/README.md

 - Complete the CRD functionality for front-end and back-end for Queens.

 ## Bonus:
 - Complete the update functionality for front-end and back-end for Queens.
+We didn't get to this part in class due to timing, but it will be covered tomorrow.